-A Paleo Mustard Dipping Sauce that goes great with Chicken, Pork, or a dressing on your favorite Salad.
+A Paleo Mustard Dipping Sauce goes great with Chicken, Pork, or a dressing on your favorite Salad.

 - 1 cup Nutpods plain creamer

-- 1/2 cup Honey (omit for Whole30, see note)
+- 1/2 cup Honey (for Whole30 use dates, see note)

 - 2 tablespoons Dry Mustard